Highlights of Cornwall in Comfort

 The minimum age for this tour is: 12 Years

-This tour is suitable for most people that are in good physical condition.
-It is rated easy to moderate but the terrain may be a bit rugged and tricky at times, with rocks and roots underfoot.
+The tour is rated easy to moderate.
+The terrain may be a bit rugged and tricky at times, with rocks and roots underfoot.
 There are some elevation gains and losses, especially when walking on the coastal paths as the trails follow cliffs and may go up and down to walk along beaches in between.
-On the St Michael’s Way route there are also a number of elevation gains and losses, but nothing too significant.
-It should also be noted that sea fog and sea mist in coastal areas is a thing and can make visibility difficult at times.
-If you happen to be walking and fog descends on you, ensure you pay close attention to the Macs Adventure app and always be vigilant of the immediate step ahead of you.

 You will stay in hand-selected harbour hotels of typical Cornwall character.
 Expect comfortable bedrooms and the warmest of welcomes in these fine hotels will make your stay extra special.